 Step 10: Install the RealVNC Android App

-In the above step, we already have set up the Linux VNC server on Ubuntu and now its time to download Android app here called RealVNC Viewer- Remote Desktop.
+In the above step, we already have set up the Linux VNC server on Ubuntu and now it’s time to download the Android app here called RealVNC Viewer- Remote Desktop.

 Step 11: Connect VNC to Ubuntu LXDE Desktop

-On VNC viewer tap on the + icon to create a new connection.
-Enter 127.0.01:5901 and Name of your installed OS, in my case it was raj.
+On the VNC viewer tap on the + icon to create a new connection.
+Enter 127.0.0.1:5901 and the Name of your installed OS, in my case it was raj.
 Then tap on the Create option.

 As our connection is not encrypted it will warn that; here ignore this and simply tap on OK.

-Now in Authentication enter the password that you have created while installing TightVNC server above.
+Now in Authentication enter the password that you have created while installing the TightVNC server above.